gods-mack/Machine_Learning/README.md

 # Machine_Learning

-# Here,We will implement various Machine Learning Algo in C++ .
+# Here,We will implement various Machine Learning Algo
-Repositry for Machine Learning using C++